-It’s time to learn an advanced 3D design software for 3D printing, let’s try a 4-week Blender course.
+It’s time to learn an advanced 3D design software for 3D printing; let’s try a 4-week Blender course.
 Why Blender?
-It is powerful, it’s free and one of the most popular 3D design tools.
-Blender has been around since the early 90s.
-This software may appear hard to handle.
-Moderate-to-hard level in terms of using it like a PRO.
-Luckily, there are many Blender training courses and YouTube tutorials.
-In this post, we will talk about a 4-week Blender course by PTT, a fellow 3D designer, who better than others understands modeling requirements for desktop 3D printing.
-In addition, we will explain why the online interactive training course is better than a random YouTube tutorial.
+Because it’s powerful, free, and one of the most popular 3D design tools out there.
+Blender has been around since the early 90’s.
+This software may appear hard to handle, with moderate-to-hard difficulty to be able to use it like a PRO.
+Luckily, there are plenty of Blender training courses and YouTube tutorials.
+In this post, we will talk about a 4-week Blender course by PTT, a fellow 3D designer who understands better than just about anyone the modelling requirements for desktop 3D printing.
+In addition, we will explain why this online interactive training course is far more valuable than a random YouTube tutorial.

-It is important to follow his tutorial step by step.
-Students are asked to create models and to customize them using imagination.
+It is important to follow PTT’s tutorial step by step.
+Students are asked to create models and then use their imaginations to customize them.
 There are several models to design each week.
-Both functional and decorative models are well-chosen to highlight the important aspects of 3D design for 3D printing at home.
-Jason PTT teaches us to stick to 45-degree angles in order to avoid the support placement.
-Also, to make a model “Solid” and “Manifoldable” (read 3D printable).
-There is more to take into account when creating the models.
-Here the file management comes handy.
-It allows coming back for further customization for different purposes.
-It might be adding an extra curve to the vase or a new text to the ring.
-Here a few pointers from the 4-week Blender course for beginners by PTT.
+Both functional and decorative models are thoughtfully chosen to highlight the important aspects of 3D design for 3D printing at home.
+PTT Jason teaches us to utilize 45-degree angles in order to avoid the support placement and to make a model “solid” and “manifoldable” (i.e. 3D printable).
+There are many different aspects to take into account when creating the models.
+This is where the file management comes in handy.
+It allows you to return and further customize for different purposes.
+It might mean adding an extra curve to the vase or a new text to the ring.
+Here are a few pointers from the 4-week Blender course for beginners by PTT.

 Blender Training 4-Weeks Tutorial – What’s included?